-The role of the building professional needs re-defining
+WE NEED MORE THAN THIS: The role of the building professional needs completely re-defining

-- There's a big job to do, in making new and existing buildings more sustainable.

-- We're short of money:

-we can't afford to spend it on the wrong things.

-- Our current procurement systems are not fit for purpose:

-we need to do things very differently.

-- We can't change everything tomorrow ...

-but we can change our attitudes to what we do.

-- It's not a question of whether we can afford to do it:

-We can't afford not to!

-- WHEN DO WE START?

-IMMEDIATELY
+- There's a big job to do, in making new and existing buildings more sustainable. - We're short of money: we can't afford to spend it doing the wrong things. - Our current procurement systems are not fit for purpose: we need to do things very differently. - We can't change everything tomorrow ... but we can change our attitudes to what we do. - It's not a question of whether we can afford to change: We can't afford not to ! - WHEN DO WE START?
+TODAY !